Information Management

 Information Management is an essential component of the Andrews LTER program and benefits from an institutional partnership between the Oregon State University College of Forestry (COF) and the USFS Pacific Northwest Research Station (PNW).
 The current Andrews LTER Information Management Team reflects this long-term partnership:

-• Stephanie Schmidt (IM Programming Lead and Databases, PNW)
+• Stephanie Schmidt (IM Programming/Databases & Streaming System Development, PNW)

 Two other field technicians (1 PNW, 1 LTER/COF) serve IM roles in supporting data loggers and field computers used in routine data collection, describing collection methods, and providing data.
 A PNW administrative assistant tracks Andrews publications and maintains the LTER bibliography.
 NSF supplements are used on occasion to contract for specific application development.